Andrew Motion: Laureateship

-In 2003, Motion wrote Regime change, a poem in protest at the Invasion of Iraq from the point of view of Death walking the streets during the conflict, and in 2005, Spring Wedding in honour of the wedding of the Prince of Wales to Camilla Parker Bowles.
-Commissioned to write in the honour of 109-year-old Harry Patch, the last surviving "Tommy" to have fought in World War I, Motion composed a five-part poem, read and received by Patch at the Bishop's Palace in Wells in 2008.
+In 2003, Motion wrote Regime change, a poem in protest at the Invasion of Iraq from the point of view of Death walking the streets during the conflict, and in 2005, "Spring Wedding" in honour of the wedding of the Prince of Wales to Camilla Parker Bowles.
+Commissioned to write in the honour of 109-year-old Harry Patch, the last surviving "Tommy" to have fought in the First World War, Motion composed a five-part poem, read and received by Patch at the Bishop's Palace in Wells in 2008.

 As laureate, he also founded the Poetry Archive, an on-line library of historic and contemporary recordings of poets reciting their own work.

 Motion remarked that he found some of the duties attendant to the post of poet laureate difficult and onerous and that the appointment had been "very, very damaging to [his] work".
 The appointment of Motion met with criticism from some quarters.
-As he prepared to stand down from the job, Motion published an article in The Guardian that concluded, "To have had 10 years working as laureate has been remarkable.
+As he prepared to stand down from the job, Motion published an article in The Guardian that concluded: "To have had 10 years working as laureate has been remarkable.
 Sometimes it's been remarkably difficult, the laureate has to take a lot of flak, one way or another.
 More often it has been remarkably fulfilling.
 I'm glad I did it, and I'm glad I'm giving it up – especially since I mean to continue working for poetry."

 Motion spent his last day as Poet Laureate holding a creative writing class at his alma mater, Radley College, before giving a poetry reading and thanking Peter Way, the man who taught him English at Radley, for making him who he was.
 Carol Ann Duffy succeeded him as Poet Laureate on 1 May 2009.